 Michael Jackson wrote the song ‘Scream’ one night after playing Super Meat Boy.
 That isn’t true, but it may as well be, because Super Meat Boy will make you wanna.

-Super Meat Boy is another one of those games like Celeste that test player’s patience constantly.
+Super Meat Boy is another one of those games that test player’s patience constantly.
 When you die, it’s always your fault – you missed a jump, hit a sawblade, got distracted by poop (yes, really).
 As much as you’d love to blame the game, it’s always you.

 Despite how difficult it is, especially on dark mode, knowing it’s the player that needs to fix up helps to alleviate the sense of failure.
 One more go, this time I’ll nail that section.